WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/trust-objects.md

 # Trust Objects: Enabling advanced reputation services on the Web of Trust

-### Presented by Moses Ma and Dr. Rutu Mulkar, FutureLab
+### Presented by Moses Ma and Dr. Rutu Mulkar-Mehta, FutureLab

 ### Submitted to the 5th Rebooting the Web of Trust Technical Workshop as a discussion paper